Mubin33/Mubin33/README.md

 ###

 <p align="left">I am a dedicated and passionate frontend developer with a strong foundation in modern web development technologies.
-As a student constantly striving to expand my skills, I specialize in building responsive and user-friendly interfaces using React, Next.js, JavaScript, and Tailwind CSS.
+As a student constantly striving to expand my skills, I specialize in building responsive and user-friendly interfaces using React, Next.js, TypeScript, JavaScript, and Tailwind CSS.
 My expertise also extends to backend technologies like MongoDB, Firebase, and Express.js, enabling me to contribute to full-stack projects effectively.

 With a keen eye for detail and a commitment to delivering high-quality work, I am enthusiastic about creating seamless digital experiences.
 I am always eager to take on new challenges, learn cutting-edge technologies, and grow as a professional in the dynamic field of web development.</p>